It’s endlessly fascinating for art and culture, though it’s often overlooked by visitors.

-Built in 1928 by French architect Georges Parcq, it recalls the district’s bygone status as an elite neighbourhood that once housed cinemas, theaters and cafes.
+Built in 1928 by French architect Georges Parcq, it recalls the district’s bygone status as an elite neighborhood that once housed cinemas, theaters and cafes.

 The seven-story building now contains mostly offices and a few residential units.

-If you’re in the neighbourhood, the doorman will likely let you peak inside the courtyard.
+If you’re in the neighborhood, the doorman will likely let you peak inside the courtyard.